The Nancy C. Sawin Math/Science Building

 Math/Science Project:

-• expand access to outdoor learning
+• expanded access to outdoor learning

-• new solar roof
+• added a new solar roof

-Project Cost: $3 million
+Project Cost: $2.1 million

 Project Outcomes: